StackVista/stackstate-docs/develop/developer-guides/custom-functions/component-actions.md

 ### Navigate the user to an external URL using time context

-The component action script below will direct the StackState UI to navigate to an external monitoring system at point of time:
+The component action script below will direct the Rancher Observability UI to navigate to an external monitoring system at point of time:

 ```
 def asEpoch(time) {